 The stigma is the top of the flower's pistil, collecting pollen grains from the male cannabis plants.

-When the plant is young, the stigmas are colored white, but they become yellow as they get closer to the harvest stage.
+When the plant is young, the stigmas are colored white but become yellow as they get closer to the harvest stage.

 The pistil and stigma contain no to very few trichomes.